Pál Teleki: Teleki holds Hungary to "Non-belligerent" status

 Rejoining the government in 1938 as Minister of Education, Teleki supported Germany's take over of Czechoslovakia with the hopes that the dismemberment of Hungary completed in the 1920 Treaty of Trianon would be undone.
 On 16 February 1939, Hungarian Prime Minister Béla Imrédy, who had been known as a pro-fascist, anti-Semitic leader, was forced from office after it was revealed that he was of Jewish descent.
 Teleki became Prime minister for the second time on 15 February 1939.
 While he strove to close down several fascist political parties, he did nothing to end the existing anti-Semitic laws.
+One of Teleki's first acts was to introduce the second Jewish law on 24 February 1939 to Parliament for ratification, following widespread complaints that the first Jewish law passed by the Imrédy government was not extreme enough.

+The former prime minister István Bethlen had advised Horthy against appointing Teleki as prime minister.
+Bethlen considered Teleki to be too idealistic to be a successful politician as well as having a naive "childlike romanticism" that made him ill-suited for the rough world of politics.
+Finally, Teleki was not a great orator as his speeches failed to create any enthusiasm in whose who heard them and he was an equally poor debater, who did not fare well in parliamentary debates.
+Teleki's work as a geographer had convinced him that the lands around the Danube river were a natural geographical and economic unit, which accordingly should be united politically.
+He had lost his family's estate in Transylvania, which had become part of Romania, and he was strongly opposed to the Treaty of Trianon.
+However, Teleki was one of the few Hungarian politicians prepared to moderate the campaign against the Treaty of Trianon as he favored creating some sort of Danubian federation as the ultimate objective instead of simply restoring Hungary to the pre-Trianon frontiers.